achraf360/website-laravel/README.md

 -   Access the website at `http://localhost:8000`.
 -   Navigate to `/admin` for backoffice access to manage data.
 -   Use the search functionality to find products by name or attributes.
+-   View detailed information about each product on the product details page.

 ## Technologies Used